-We have seen a steady improvement in the employment rate of our graduates since the survey was introduced in 2017.
+We have seen a steady improvement in the employment rate (which does not include those in further study) of our graduates since the survey was introduced in 2017.
 In 2021, the overall rate is 97%, up from 96% in 2019 and 95% in 2017.
 The improved employment rate of our bachelors graduates is a significant factor in the increase.
 That has gone from 94% in 2017 to 96% in 2021.
 The employment of our postgraduates is relatively stable.
 The 97% employment rate in 2021 is a marginal improvement on previous survey rounds (96%).
 More than half of our graduates in the workforce either had their job before completing or within three months of completing their programme.